 Historically, water supply and land use planning in Florida were handled mostly as separate issues.
-As limitations on the continued use of traditional water supplies became increasingly apparent, the Legislature enacted bills in 2002, 2004, 2005, and 2011 to address the state's water supply needs more effectively by improving the coordination between local land use planning and water supply planning.
+As limitations on the continued use of traditional water supplies became increasingly apparent, the Legislature enacted bills in 2002, 2004, 2005, 2011, 2012, 2015, and 2016 to address the state's water supply needs more effectively by improving the coordination between local land use planning and water supply planning.
 Significant changes were made to Chapters 163 and 373, F.S., to strengthen the statutory linkage between the RWSPs prepared by the water management districts and the comprehensive plans prepared by the local governments.
+Within these Chapters are ten provisions pertaining to the various comprehensive plan updates that must be made to address the water supply updates.